Digitisation is changing what people need from where they live – and we want to help shape that change.

 Climate change and its negative consequences on life on our planet are inarguable.
 We need and want to face this major challenge.
 As one of Europe’s leading property companies, we want to drive progress and set standards in this field.

 With the energy transition, the German government is making tough requirements of the German property sector: the aim is for the majority of Germany’s energy supply to come from renewables by 2045 and for its housing stock to be climate neutral.
 With around 20 million rented units, the housing sector therefore plays a key role in the energy transition.
 The heart of this is energy-related renovation and modernisation.

 Thanks to our continuous investment in building envelopes, building equipment and appliances, as well as energy-efficient refurbishments, Deutsche Wohnen already has one of the most climate-friendly portfolios in the sector today.
-We have set ourselves the target of making our property portfolio climate-neutral by 2040.
+We have set ourselves the target of making our property portfolio near-climate-neutral by 2040.

 Megatrend Demographic change

 Germany’s society is changing.
 We are getting older, and new people coming in are making us more diverse.
 However, population trend forecasts should currently be handled with care.
 The consequences of migration, for example, are hard to predict reliably.
 The fact that German society is getting older, however, is pretty certain.